plasmatech8/inline-i18n/README.md

 This would make it easier to throw warnings/errors when a language is not implemented.

 ### 2. TODO: remember what I was going to write here...

+### 3. Modularisation of text content

+Using a centralised configuration file can make it easier to manage translations because:
+* All translations are co-located in a single file
+* The same text can be used multiple times in separate components
+* It keeps our code smaller, and avoids having to write many lines of code which bloats the codebase

+The downside of this is that there is no context for each translation (and we may need to write comments to describe how a translation is used).
+It is also a more annoying process to add translations in a seperate file.

+I do not know if the benefits of inline-i18n outweighs the drawbacks.

+A centralised configuration file is definitely a more standardised approach.